Dyson V11 Torque Drive, REVIEW

 The V11 Torque Drive cleaning head is designed especially for carpet.
 Testing showed that the V11 cleans large debris, dirt, and deep down dirt on all carpet with one or two passes.

-I admit that I was a bit puzzled that Dyson didn’t include a Soft Roller cleaning head like the one that came with the V8 Absolute.
-A soft roller has proven to be an excellent option for dealing with large debris on hard and wood flooring.
+I admit that I was a bit puzzled that Dyson didn’t include a Soft Roller cleaning head like the one that came with the older V8 Absolute.
 A vacuum with a spinning brush tends to fling large debris such as dry pet food and cereal.
-A soft bristle roller solves that problem.
+A soft roller has proven to be a practical solution for dealing with large debris on hard and wood flooring.

 As I pointed out the Torque Head of the V11 is equipped with a sensor that tells the motor to speed up for carpet or slow down for hard floors.
 This feature really does help with the flinging problem but it doesn’t completely eliminate it.